 Ultimately, online accounting portals provide efficiency between small business owners and their accountants, as well as another tool for accountants to strengthen the relationship with their clients by creating more ongoing interaction.

 Online accounting portals can also be used to securely send financial information to banks or mortgage lenders.
-And if you’re involved in multiple entities, an online portal can grant you access to all of your business endeavors plus your personal documents in one digital vault.
+Plus, if you’re involved in multiple entities, an online portal can grant you access to all of your business endeavors plus your personal documents in one digital vault.

 At the end of the day, however, online accounting portals are simply a tool.
-It’s still vital for small businesses to partner with an accounting firm that has a local tie to the community, and the presence of mind to touch base with their clients face to face.
+It’s still vital for small businesses to partner with an accounting firm that has a local tie to the community and the presence of mind to touch base with their clients face to face.